Ishigaki Airport: Replacement

 The airport served about 1.8 million passengers a year, making it the second busiest third-class airport in Japan, behind Kobe Airport, and traffic grew steadily as the Yaeyama Islands become a popular tourist destination.
 The runway of Ishigaki Airport could not accommodate planes larger than a Boeing 737, and the present site was not suitable for expansion due to urban encroachment.
 The airport also did not have facilities for handling standard cargo containers.

-To meet these needs, New Ishigaki Airport was constructed on the eastern side of the island, replacing Ishigaki Airport.
+To meet these needs, New Ishigaki Airport was constructed on the eastern side of the island to replace the first Ishigaki Airport.
 Plans for the new airport dated to 1979, when the prefectural government planned to build a 2500 m runway by the shore of the Shiraho (白保) district.
 However, due to concerns about coral, the residents of Shiraho long opposed the project.
 In addition, historical artifacts from the Shiraho Saonetabaru Cave Ruins some 18,000 to 15,000 years old were discovered, affecting the timeline of the project.

 The new airport has a 2000 m runway, expandable to 2500 m.
 Construction started in October 2006, and the new airport opened in 2013.